maddevsio/comedian/README.md

 - [x] Configure superusers with config file or env variables
 - [x] Get all users in slack's organization and sync it with users in database
 - [x] Make research: is it possible to show the certain commands to the certain user
+- [x] Create a docker-compose.yml
-- [ ] Setup reminders when bot starts
+- [x] Setup reminders when bot starts
 - [x] Setup reminders when we add new reminder on a channel
-- [ ] Text analysis engine to get standup messages without mentioning bot user
+- [x] Get standup messages without mentioning bot user
 - [ ] Get task worklogs from JIRA
+- [ ] Get data from Gitlab
 - [ ] NLP based configuration for standup time adding
-- [x] Create a docker-compose.yml

 - [ ] Build HTTP API for reports with oAuth authentication